FreeMasen/WiredForge.com/content/blog/sqlite_parser_pt4.md

 ```

 There is still some boiler plate but unfortunately there isn't a ton we can do, the error
-construction with the name of what failed to be read is going to either have to happen wherever
+construction with the name of what failed to be read is going to happen wherever
-`read` is called, let's update the rest of `lib.rs`.
+`read` is called and this will look a little nicer than having to use the generic arguments to `read` in our `parse_header` function along with the `map_err`.
+Now, let's update the rest of `lib.rs`.

 ```rust
 // lib.rs